bancorprotocol/contracts-solidity/solidity/docgen/docs/converter/BancorConverter.md

 # Function `liquidate(uint256 _amount)` {#BancorConverter-liquidate-uint256-}
-sells the token for all reserve tokens using the same percentage i.e. if the holder sells 10% of the supply, they will receive 10% of each reserve token balance in return can only be called if the max total ratio is exactly 100% note that the function can also be called if conversions are disabled
+sells the token for all reserve tokens using the same percentage for example, if the holder sells 10% of the supply, then they will receive 10% of each reserve token balance in return can only be called if the max total ratio is exactly 100% note that the function can also be called if conversions are disabled